 In 1746, Flora helped Bonnie Prince Charlie escape Scotland after the Battle of Culloden.
 Aged just 24, she disguised the Prince as a woman, and took him by boat to Skye, an event recalled in the Skye Boat song.
 He safely escaped, but Flora was arrested and spent some time in the Tower of London.
 Released in 1747, she emigrated to North Carolina with her husband, but returned to Scotland in 1779.
 She died in 1790 and was buried on the Isle of Skye.

-Born in 1987 in Glasgow, Andy Murray is the current British No. 1 and is ranked No. 3 in the world.
-Andy has won 45 career titles including three Grand Slam titles and two Olympic singles gold medals.
+Born in 1987 in Glasgow, Andy Murray became the world's No.1 ranked tennis player in 2016.
+Andy has won 46 career titles including three Grand Slam titles and two Olympic singles gold medals.
 Former Wimbledon champion, Andy is the UK's most successful player in the Open Era.
 In 2015 Andy also brought the Davis Cup back to the UK after his victory; it's the first time the cup has returned to the UK in 79 years.

 Sir Alex, or Fergie, has won 48 trophies as a manager, making him the most successful British football manager in history.
 His career in football began as an amateur player for Queen's Park when he was just 16.
 Until he turned professional in 1964, Sir Alex was also an apprentice tool-worker at the famous Glasgow shipyards.
 During his professional career he played with a number of Scottish teams, including Dunfermline and Rangers.
 In 1974, Ferguson moved into football management.